Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 - The combined points per game average of the two teams, 48, is three points fewer than Saturday's over/under.

-- These two squads combine to allow 47 points per game, four fewer than this contest's over/under.
+- This contest's total is four points above the 47 these two squads combine to surrender per game this season.

-- The Golden Gophers and their opponents have scored an average of 56.5 points per game in 2021, 5.5 more than Saturday's total.
+- Golden Gophers games this season feature an average total of 56.5 points, a number 5.5 points higher than Saturday's over/under.

-- In 2021, games involving the Falcons have averaged a total of 50.2 points, 0.8 fewer than this game's set over/under.
+- The 51 over/under in this game is 0.8 points higher than the 50.2 average total in Falcons games this season.

 Minnesota Stats and Trends

-- Minnesota has one win against the spread in three games this season.

-- Minnesota's games this year have hit the over two times in three opportunities (66.7%).
+- Minnesota's games this year have gone over the total in two out of three opportunities (66.7%).

 - When Minnesota scores more than 23.3 points, it is 1-2 against the spread and 2-1 overall.